boyfigure/laravel-permission/README.md

 ## Support us

-Spatie is a web design agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).
+Offspring is a web design agency based in Antwerp, Belgium.
+You'll find an overview of all our open source projects [on our website](https://offspring.be/opensource).

 Does your business depend on our contributions?
-Reach out and support us on [Patreon](https://www.patreon.com/spatie).
+Reach out and support us on [Patreon](https://www.patreon.com/offspring).
 All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License